junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 Dean clutches the handrail with whitened knuckles, thinking how bad this idea is to board an alien ship.
 He doesn't even like to take airplanes, why does he ever enter a time-travel spaceship that doesn't even have a seatbelt.

-Amy falls not far from him, clinging to the same handrail as he does.
+Amy had fell not far from him, clinging to the same handrail as he does.
 In the first bout of spinning and crashing, Amy slipped right near his side.
 So Dean has enough of distraction trying to give the lady a soft landing to not completely freak out.

 And then the floor comes to rest.
-So are the spinning vibrating spherical things in the center of the control pillar, which -- if a spaceship works the same way as a car -- probably means the engine has stopped when the brake blew off.
+So are the vibrating spherical things in the center of the control pillar, which -- if a spaceship works the same way as a car -- probably means the engine has stopped when the brake blew off.
 The room is filled with smoke.

 "Out!
 Out!!"
 The Doctor dashes to the door, pulling it wide, urging all of them out.
 In his hand, there is a fire extinguisher.